-Basically, Gantt charts have a two-axis format that makes it easy to link dates and tasks.
+Gantt charts have a two-axis format that makes it easy to link dates and tasks.
 Right after defining project milestones, the Gantt chart instantly visualizes a detailed schedule.
 Despite being good at keeping deadlines, Gantt charts literally have numerous other advantages.

 Dated milestones help teams to focus and prioritize the most urgent tasks and ensure timely deliverables.